MickunasM/R_Visualisations/README.md

-# A repo for generating basic and comprehensive data visualisations
+# A repo for generating data visualisations